ruyrybeyro/QtSpecem/README.md

 ## Known Issues

-- SHIFT + 0-9 combinations do not work in macOS due to Qt limitations (use Command + 0-9 instead)
 - Loading a TAP file introduces temporary patches to the ROM, which will cause ROM checksum validation to fail
 - Some ULAplus applications may display color artifacts